-Option Description Throttling Throttling Net Connections Specifies the maximum number of network connections that Content Gateway accepts.
+Throttling Net Connections Specifies the maximum number of network connections that Content Gateway accepts.
+The default value is 45,000.
 Setting a Content Gateway throttle limit helps to prevent system overload when traffic bottlenecks develop.
 When network connections reach this limit, Content Gateway queues new connections until existing connections close.
 Do not set this variable below the minimum value of 100.